AVEVA/AF-SDK-Programming-Online-Course/README.md

-# developing-applications-with-pi-af-sdk
+# developing-applications-with-af-sdk
-Solutions to exercises for online course "Developing Applications with PI AF SDK".
+Solutions to exercises for online course "Developing Applications with AF SDK".

 # Do NOT Publish on PI Square
 Please DO NOT publish, announce, broadcast, or advertise the existence of this repository on PI Square.
 What is presented here are